Climate negotiators in Egypt say they remain far from a deal

 Associated Press

-SHARM EL-SHEIKH, Egypt (AP) — With only a day left in scheduled climate negotiations in Egypt, diplomats say they are far from getting something everyone can agree on, particularly in the confrontation between developed and developing nations over compensation for climate disasters.
+The issues of compensation and pollution-cutting “are two sides of the same coin as far as the European Union is concerned,” said European Union Executive Vice President and climate chief Frans Timmermans.

+“This is a historic opportunity that can’t be lost and that must be seized now,” Maldives Environment Minister Aminauth Shauna said.

-Poorer countries that bear the brunt of climate change, from rising sea levels to extreme flooding, stepped up the urgency, accusing richer polluters of stalling, and said they cannot wait another year for the creation of a fund to pay for damages.
-Some said they were ready to kill a final deal if it doesn’t include a fund, while a few richer nations threaten roadblocks over some of the poorer nations’ financial proposals.
+Poorer countries that bear the brunt of climate change, from rising sea levels to extreme flooding, stepped up the urgency, accusing richer polluters of stalling and said they cannot wait another year for the creation of a fund to pay for damages.

+Before Timmermans sprung the two-page proposal, special teams of ministers said they made progress on major issues, including loss and damage, with three different options.

 So far it hasn’t quite worked.